maauso/infinitetalk-api/plan.md

 **Acceptance Criteria**

-1. Swappable interface (constructor receives implementation).
+1. ✅ Swappable interface (constructor receives implementation).
-2. Tests with local storage in `/tmp`.
+2. ✅ Tests with local storage in `/tmp`.
-3. Optional S3 client, activated by config (`S3_BUCKET`, `S3_REGION`).
+3. ✅ Optional S3 client, activated by config (`S3_BUCKET`, `S3_REGION`).
-4. Automatic cleanup of temporary files after completing job.
+4. ⏳ Automatic cleanup of temporary files after completing job — *implemented in Storage, to be wired in Phase 5*.

 ---